-Our Certified Passive House Designer course has just been updated to incorporate all you need to know about meeting NZEB in Ireland.
+Our Certified Passive House Designer course has just been updated to incorporate all you need to know about meeting NZEB, the ‘nearly zero energy building’ standard.
 The programme now includes the best-of-both, namely the scientific foundation that is Passive House and the legislative requirements of NZEB.
 You'll leave this programme not just knowing what is required for NZEB, but also how to deliver it in the most cost effective manner and taking great comfort in knowing that your project will deliver first time.

 Exploration of these three challenges forms the backbone of this training programme.

-Passive House has always required super-tight buildings (approximately 0.6 m3/hr.m2) to protect the envelope, eliminate draughts and maximise efficiency of the MVHR.
+Passive House has always required super-tight buildings (approximately 0.6 m3/hr.m2) to protect the envelope, eliminate draughts and maximise efficiency of heat recovery ventilation.
 The airtightness levels required for NZEB, on the other hand, are less-onerous.
 But here's the trick - if you meet the Passive House levels of airtightness, you'll be rewarded in NZEB with reduced levels of insulation.

-So, if you tighten up on air-sealing, you can ease back on insulation levels and reduce envelope costs significantly.
-Clever application of tape is way-cheaper than thick walls.
+So, if you tighten up on air-sealing, you can ease back on insulation levels and reduce envelope costs.
+Clever application of tape is way-cheaper than low-U-value walls.
 Completion of this course will teach you all you need to know to deliver super-tight projects.

-There's great comfort is using a tried, tested and verified delivery method for NZEB (in other words, Passive House).
+There's great comfort in using a tried, tested and verified delivery method for NZEB (in other words, Passive House).
 The Passive House was first delivered in Ireland in 2004 by our Director Tomás O'Leary who's been happy living there ever since.
-An in-depth monitoring study of this prototype home and of twelve affordable semi-D houses by Ulster University has proven that it delivers both on energy efficiency and comfort, with zero performance gap.
+An in-depth monitoring study of this prototype home and of several other affordable homes by UCD has proven that it delivers both on energy efficiency and comfort, with zero performance gap.
 Our other Director Art McCormack followed suit more recently and commenced a step-by-step Passive House retrofit for his home in 2015 and has also experienced at first hand the incredible comforts delivered by the Passive approach.

-Tomás is one of the lead instructors on this programme and he looks forward to sharing his trials and tribulations with you.
+Tomás is the lead instructor on this programme and he looks forward to sharing his trials and tribulations with you.

-Our sister firm, MosArt has delivered two Certified Passive House residential schemes since 2017, in Wexford and Dublin, both completed at cost parity and both performing exceptionally well.
-And in 2018, we designed Ireland's first commercial office buildings which meet both Passive House and higher than A1 standard (the lowest ever BER for commercial buildings in Ireland).
+MosArt has delivered two Certified Passive House residential schemes since 2017, in Wexford and Dublin, both completed at cost parity and both performing exceptionally well.
+And in 2018, we designed Ireland's first commercial office buildings which meet both Passive House and higher than A1 standard.
 Coupled with this is our extensive experience with different construction systems and project types, including certifying in 2017 the world's tallest Passive House project, a 26 story apartment block in Manhattan.
 We are also very active on several (deep retrofits) multi-family projects in Dublin, reducing space heating demand by over 90%.